-Staying at Sleeperz Hotel Newcastle puts you in the heart of the Geordie Capital – known affectionately as ‘The Toon’ by its friendly locals – and two minutes’ walk from Central Station and close to St James’ Park, the Cathedral of football in the North East.
+Staying at Sleeperz Hotel Newcastle puts you in the heart of the Geordie Capital and only two minutes’ walk from Central Station and close to St James’ Park, the Cathedral of football in the North East.

-What you maybe haven’t considered when you’re planning your next North East escape is some of the brilliant cheap-as-chips days out you can have, using Newcastle as a base.
+What you maybe haven’t considered when planning your next North East city break are some of the brilliant, cheap-as-chips days out you can have; with Newcastle as your base.

-Sleeperz Hotel Newcastle is a design-led budget hotel less than 800m from the nearest Tyne and Wear Metro station and Central Station, giving brilliant access to some neighbouring cities, coast and culture for less than the price of a Mojito on the Toon’s diamond strip.
+Sleeperz Hotel Newcastle is less than 800m from the nearest Tyne and Wear Metro station and Central Station, giving brilliant access to some neighboring cities, coast and culture for less than the price of a bowl of pasta.

 - Tynemouth – Surf Shacks and a beach that lives up to its LONG name

 - South Shields – mega award winning Fish & Chips and a park dedicated to pleasure

 - Durham – delicious cafe’s, cobbled streets, world class culture and history – and the best new burger joint in the North East